Wilson & Associates, CPAs 2023 HUD Audit Guide – Summary of Changes

-1. Be sure your accounting records are in good shape and all Balance Sheet accounts are supported by backup documentation.
+- Be sure your accounting records are in good shape and all Balance Sheet accounts are supported by backup documentation.
 Your accounting staff can create what is called a lead sheet for all Balance Sheet accounts.
-A lead sheet details all account activities including attachments that support all major entries.
+A lead sheet details all account activities, including attachments that support all major entries.
 I would recommend you have a qualified accountant do this step as it can save you money if done right.
-Be sure you give your accountant full access to the general ledger and books or record.
+Be sure you give your accountant full access to the general ledger and books or records.

-3. For Section 8 Housing be sure you hire a competent Property Manager who is familiar with Section 8 housing and the voucher subsidy system.
-Good Property Managers familiar with Section 8 housing will have competent staff who are trained with filing voucher subsidy requests plus handling all the complicated paperwork necessary for a Section 8 housing project.
+- For Section 8 Housing, be sure you hire a competent Property Manager who is familiar with Section 8 housing and the voucher subsidy system.
+Good Property Managers familiar with Section 8 housing will have competent staff who are trained with filing voucher subsidy requests, plus handling all the complicated paperwork necessary for a Section 8 housing project.

-5. Be sure you respond to any requests from the Contract Administrator in a timely fashion as these can overwhelm an onsite Property Manager who is not experienced in Section 8 housing.
+- Be sure you respond to any requests from the Contract Administrator in a timely fashion, as these can overwhelm an onsite Property Manager who is not experienced in Section 8 housing.

-8. Use HUD Chart of Accounts when you can.
+- Use the HUD Chart of Accounts when you can.

-12. Get your REAC filing started early because since most Financial Statements are filed the week before the filing deadline.
+- Get your REAC filing started early because most Financial Statements are filed the week before the filing deadline.

-15. For lender client, be sure you have reviewed all your loan files.
+- For lender clients, be sure you have reviewed all your loan files.

-16. For lender client, make sure you are familiar with the Quality Control changes as revised October 2016.
+- For lender clients, make sure you are familiar with the Quality Control changes as revised in October 2016.

-17. For lender client, make sure you are familiar with the HUD Audit Guide Chapter 7 FHA-Approved Lenders Audit Guidance as revised October 2016.
+- For lender clients, make sure you are familiar with the HUD Audit Guide Chapter 7 FHA-Approved Lenders Audit Guidance as revised October 2016.